Holter Monitors – Heart Monitoring for continuous insights

 Results and Follow-up

-The results of the test will be provided in a week’s time.
-Best heart doctor in Salem will discuss the readings and whether they indicate any condition (such as atrial fibrillation, PVCs, tachycardia and bradycardia) or not.
-Based on the condition diagnosed, the doctors will start the person on a course of treatment.
+The results of the test will be available within a week’s time.
+At Kauvery Hospital, with our branches located in Chennai, Hosur, Salem, Tirunelveli and Trichy, our dedicated heart specialists will discuss the readings and assess whether they indicate any conditions such as atrial fibrillation, PVCs, tachycardia and bradycardia.
+Based on the diagnosis, our team will then initiate an appropriate course of treatment personalized to the patient’s needs.

 Kauvery Hospital is globally known for its multidisciplinary services at all its Centers of Excellence, and for its comprehensive, Avant-Grade technology, especially in diagnostics and remedial care in heart diseases, transplantation, vascular and neurosciences medicine.
 Located in the heart of Trichy (Tennur, Royal Road and Alexandria Road (Cantonment), Chennai (Alwarpet & Vadapalani), Hosur, Salem, Tirunelveli and Bengaluru, the hospital also renders adult and pediatric trauma care.